 Extension of time forms are available to purchase from the HIA bookshop or your local stationary supplier.
 The forms are called ‘Notification of extension of time’.

 This notice can be given either by:

 The relevant clauses in the HIA Contracts for claiming an extension of time are as follows:

-An owner has seven days (within receiving the builder’s notice) to dispute an extension of time.
+An owner has seven days (from receiving the builder’s notice) to dispute an extension of time.
 An owner must give the builder written notice, including detailed reasons why the owner disputes the claim.
 The onus is placed on an owner to dispute the extension of time being sought.

-It is prudent to communicate an extension of time in accordance with the terms of the contract as soon as being aware of a possible delay.
+You should communicate an extension of time in accordance with the terms of the contract as soon as being aware of a possible delay.

 All documents and records of telephone conversations should be kept in the event the matter is referred to the Tribunal at some later stage.

 A variation to the scope of works (i.e. plans and/or specifications) can take place either at the request of the owner or builder.
 Once a request for a variation has been made the builder needs to follow up with a written variation notice.
 All variation requests must be signed and dated by an owner and builder prior to the works being undertaken.